spencer4404/tinyOLED/README.md

 blink.c is also added.
 Very simple code to blink an LED on ATtiny85 just to be sure things are working ok

-Acknowledgement: these files were extracted from open source code published on github by Stefan Wagner  which can be found here: https://github.com/wagiminator/ATtiny13-TinyOLEDdemo/tree/main/software/TinyOLEDdemo_t10_text
+Acknowledgement: files tinyOLED.h and tinyOLED.c were based on open source code published on github by Stefan Wagner  which can be found here: https://github.com/wagiminator/ATtiny13-TinyOLEDdemo/tree/main/software/TinyOLEDdemo_t10_text